vietvince/tcs-summer-camp-2025/docs/unity-part1/intro.md

 - Easy: Set up the zombies and the zombie spawner.
 - Medium: Add walking animations to zombies.
-- Hard: Create diffe
-rent types of zombies!
+- Hard: Create different types of zombies!

 >Session 2